Team-RADDISH/stationsimcpp/doc/INSTALL.md

 sudo make install
 ```

-Note: if you have an anaconda installation of python, then you may need to tell CMake where it has been installed
+Note: if you have an anaconda installation of python, then you may need to tell CMake where the environment that you
-using the `DPython3_ROOT_DIR` argument.
-Assuming your python environment is called `stationsimcpp` then you can
+want to use is actually located.
+Assuming your python environment is called `stationsimcpp` then you can replace the
-replace the `cmake -DCMAKE_BUILD_TYPE=Release ..` line above with:
+`cmake -DCMAKE_BUILD_TYPE=Release ..` line above with:

 ```
-cmake -DCMAKE_BUILD_TYPE=Release -DPython3_ROOT_DIR=~/opt/anaconda3/envs/stationsimcpp/ ..
+cmake -DCMAKE_BUILD_TYPE=Release -DPython3_ROOT_DIR=~/opt/anaconda3/envs/stationsimcpp/ -DHDF5_ROOT=~/opt/anaconda3/envs/stationsimcpp/ ..
 ```

+That line not only tells CMake where the `python3` installation that you want to use can be found, but it also tells
+it to use the `hdf5` library included in that environment, not the default one found somewhere else on the system.

 ## Support